Elevation: 0 feet

 Longitude: 69.217 degrees west

 Made famous by history, and travel agents trying to sell a tour.
-Travelers will nonchalantly say words like Patagonia, Tierra del Fuego, Usuahia, Torres de Paino, and Cape Horn.
-They have a nice sound to them, but I still do not understand what those words mean.
+Travelers will nonchalantly say words like Patagonia, Tierra del Fuego, Ushuaia, Torres de Paino, and Cape Horn.
+They have a nice sound to them, but is it worth the trip?
+I admit I do not understand what those words mean.

 Reasons to travel to the end of the world: